Gene Scott (tennis): Tennis career

 Although Scott remained active as a court tennis player, which he played at The Racquet Club on Park Avenue, he became one of the major figures in American tennis through his publication Tennis Week, which he founded, published, and edited.
 His editorials—perceptive, authoritative and sometimes whimsical—were considered a must read for all the game's insiders as well as a tennis public who became educated about the game as a result of reading them.

 He was a mentor on and off court to Vitas Gerulaitis.
 Scott ran tournaments in New York and New Jersey for many years before taking over as tournament director of the ATP Masters at Madison Square Garden.
 In 1990, he was asked to start up the Kremlin Cup, an ATP event in Moscow, with a remit to produce with $1 million in sponsorship in nine months.
 With some assistance from the Kremlin, when Boris Yeltsin became president of Russia, Scott came up with Bayer as his first title sponsor and the tournament, played inside the vast Olympic Arena, immediately drew some of the largest crowds on the ATP tour.

-In 1987, Gene Scott joined the board of directors of the USA based China Tennis Foundation in America, Inc. (CFTA Inc.).
+In 1987, Scott joined the board of directors of the USA based China Tennis Foundation in America, Inc. (CFTA Inc.).
 He was instrumental in helping the People's Republic of China start to consider world championship tennis tournaments.
 He traveled to China and met with the Davis Cup players, and government officials that loved playing tennis including then the Vice Premiere Wan Li.
 (Other top officials involved included Li Peng, General Lu Zheng, Hu Qili and Deputy Mayor of Beijing Zhang Bei Fa.)
-Gene Scott was joined by Oto Merunka, a former Czechoslovakian Davis Cup tennis player that had played tennis in China many years before, and worked for the CFTA Inc. and resided in the US.
+Scott was joined by Oto Merunka, a former Czechoslovak Davis Cup tennis player that had played tennis in China many years before, and worked for the CFTA Inc. and resided in the US.
 The founder of CFTA, Inc. an Asian-American, perky female who was the daughter of Hong Kong's L.K.
 Lau from the Golden Harvest films that produced some of the Bruce Lee martial arts films.
-During this time, China was just known internationally for table tennis, not tennis, and Gene Scott helped to provide a how-to international tourney infrastructure guide to build on in order to create a more dominant international tennis scene in China.
+During this time, China was just known internationally for table tennis, not tennis, and Scott helped to provide a how-to international tourney infrastructure guide to build on in order to create a more dominant international tennis scene in China.

 Death and legacy

-Scott died of amyloidosis at the age of 68 and was elected to the International Tennis Hall of Fame (ITHF) in 2008 in the "contributor" category.
+Scott died of amyloidosis at the age of 68.
+He was elected to the International Tennis Hall of Fame (ITHF) in 2008 in the "contributor" category.
 Since 2006, the ITHF annually presents the Eugene L. Scott Award to an individual who "embodies Scott's commitment to communicating honestly and critically about the game, and who has had a significant impact on the tennis world."

+Tennis career statistics

+Grand Slam tournament performance timeline

+Scott competed on the international circuit from the amateur era through the first half of the Open Era.
+His career-best Grand Slam performance came at the 1967 U.S. National Championships, where he reached the semifinals before falling to eventual champion John Newcombe.